brevzin/cpp_proposals/2996_reflection/reflection.md

 [12]{.pnum} If a signal handler is executed as a result of a call to the `std::raise` function, then the execution of the handler is sequenced after the invocation of the `std::raise` function and before its return.

 ::: addu
-[12+]{.pnum} During the evaluation of a manifestly constant-evaluated expression ([expr.const]), evaluations of operands of individual operators and of subexpressions of individual expresssions that are otherwise either unsequenced or indeterminately sequenced are evaluated in lexical order.
+[12+]{.pnum} During the evaluation of an expression as a core constant expression ([expr.const]), evaluations of operands of individual operators and of subexpressions of individual expresssions that are otherwise either unsequenced or indeterminately sequenced are evaluated in lexical order.
 :::

 :::